spaetow/openid_course/android_skeleton/README.md

 # Setting up Android Studio
 1. Download Android Studio from https://developer.android.com/studio/index.html
 1. Follow the instructions from https://developer.android.com/studio/install.html
-   * Note: The instructions indicate that if you are using Ubuntu 64bit, you should install a series of packages, but the names are wrong.
+   * Note: The instructions indicate that if you are using Ubuntu 64bit, you should install a series of packages, but the names are wrong for Ubuntu 16.04.
 It should say:
 ```
-sudo apt-get install lib32z1 lib32ncurses5 lib32stdc++6
+sudo apt-get install lib32z1 lib32ncurses5 lib32stdc++6 libc6-x32
 ```
 1. Execute Android Studio
 1. Choose `Open existing project` and select the AppAuth root folder